 B4FV Season Two

-There's really only two extremely minor changes I want to make to this before I class it as complete.
-Make Outside of Time Part 2 as good as Part 1, definitely longer as it is like half its size, and rework a scene that's bothered me for years in Broken Wreck.
-Depending on how the rest of the year goes and what I decide to do with the release schedule next year, I'd like to get both out the way sooner rather than later.
+There's really only one extremely minor change I want to make to this before I class it as complete.
+Make Outside of Time Part 2 as good as Part 1, definitely longer as it is like half its size.
+I'm hoping it's little more than a week's job.

 What's Been Done Already?